 You are logged in!
-You are in the online counselling service logged in!
+You're logged in to the online counseling service!
 Logout

 Attention